zachallaun/datomic-cljs/README.md

 The goal of datomic-cljs is to provide an interface to Datomic that is as close as possible to the native [Clojure API](http://docs.datomic.com/clojure/index.html).
-This is accomplished by approximating Clojure's blocking API with [core.async](https://github.com/clojure/core.async). datomic-cljs currently targets Node.js, though browser support is a possible future feature.
+This is accomplished by approximating Clojure's blocking API with [core.async](https://github.com/clojure/core.async). datomic-cljs currently targets Node.js, though browser support should be available in the future.

 _**Warning:** This is incomplete, alpha software.
 Anything is subject to change._